alistair-riskmemo/coldstore/README.md

 # ColdStore

-A Flutter package that provides three-layer caching for Firestore documents, optimizing data access and offline capabilities.
+A Flutter package that provides three-layer caching for Firestore documents and collections, optimizing data access and offline capabilities.

 ## Table of Contents